Photo by Julien Andrieux

 About This Guide

-This guide was compiled from official school admissions pages, department websites, and verified forum discussions.
-Transfer policies can change year to year.
-We recommend contacting each program directly to confirm current policies before applying.
-School data (acceptance rates, net prices) comes from federal sources.
-Program-level information was verified from each school's official theatre department pages.
+This guide uses stageready program data, official school admissions pages, department websites, and public transfer guidance.
+Transfer policies can change year to year, so contact each program directly before applying.
+School-level data such as net price comes from federal sources, while program-level information is verified from official theatre department and admissions materials when available.

-Want to explore all of these schools and filter by program type, prescreen status, and more?
-Browse all programs on stageready.
+Want to explore these schools and filter by program type, prescreen status, and more, Browse all programs on stageready.

 Ready to find your perfect program?